golang-templates/seed/README.md

 ### Why Visual Studio Code editor configuration

 Developers that use Visual Studio Code can take advantage of the editor configuration.
 While others do not have to care about it.
 Setting configs for each repo is unnecessary time consuming.
 VS Code is the most popular Go editor ([survey](https://blog.golang.org/survey2019-results)) and it is officially [supported by the Go team](https://blog.golang.org/vscode-go).

-You can always remove the [.vscode](.vscode) directory and update [.gitignore](.gitignore) if it really does not help you.
+You can always remove the [.devcontainer](.devcontainer) and [.vscode](.vscode) directories if it really does not help you.

 ### Why nothing for GoLand